 An estimated 95-97% of Pakistanis are Muslim, with the remaining few percentage points made up of small groups of Hindus, Christians, Sikhs, Parsi (Zoroastrians), Buddhists and followers of other faiths.

-Most Pakistani Sunnis belong to the Hanafi branch, while Pakistani Shi'a are mainly members of the Ithna Asharia.
-Other Shi'a sects are represented, such as the Ahle Hadith, the Bohra, and the Ismailis.
+Most Pakistani Sunnis belong to the Hanafi branch, or to the Ahle Hadith.
+Shi'a sects represented include the Ithna Asharia, the Bohra, and the Ismailis.

 Geography of Pakistan: